Shortcuts to Adiabaticity for the Quantum Rabi Model: Efficient Generation of Giant Entangled cat States via Parametric Amplification

-In this manuscript, we propose to use shortcuts-to-adiabatic (STA) methods \cite{Rmp91045001,Aamo62117,Prl104063002,Jpca1079937,Jpa42365303,Prl105123003,Prl111100502,Prl116230503,Pra95062319,Pra93052109}, e.g., counterdiabatic (CD) driving, to rapidly generate the target state $|G\rangle$.
-The STA methods are a series of protocols mimicking adiabatic dynamics beyond the adiabatic limit, and have been experimentally verified \cite{Nc712479,Np13330,Sa5eaau5999,Prl122090502}.
-Specifically, the CD driving \cite{Jpca1079937,Jpa42365303}, enables controlling a quantum system, such that the system can accurately evolve along an adiabatic path (e.g., an instantaneous eigenstate of the reference Hamiltonian) beyond the adiabatic limit, where nonadiabatic excitations can be precisely compensated by, e.g., adding an auxiliary driving term to a reference Hamiltonian \cite{Pr6971}.
+In this Letter, we propose to use shortcuts-to-adiabatic (STA) methods \cite{Rmp91045001,Aamo62117,Prl104063002,Jpca1079937,Jpa42365303,Prl105123003,Prl111100502,Prl116230503,Pra93052109,Pra95042345,Sr622202,Pra99032323}, e.g., counterdiabatic (CD) driving, to rapidly generate the target state $|G\rangle$.
+The STA methods are a series of protocols mimicking adiabatic dynamics beyond the adiabatic limit and have been widely applied for quantum state engineering \cite{Prl851626,Prl109115703,Prl124180401,Pra90060301,Pra95062319,Njp20015010,Prl109100403,njpQI31,Prl124150603,Nc712479,Np13330,Sa5eaau5999,Prl122090502,Prl114177206,Nc711338,arXiv200903539}.
+Specifically, the CD driving \cite{Jpca1079937,Jpa42365303} enables controlling a quantum system, such that the system can accurately evolve along an adiabatic path (e.g., an instantaneous eigenstate of the reference Hamiltonian) beyond the adiabatic limit, where nonadiabatic excitations can be precisely compensated by, e.g., adding an auxiliary driving term to a reference Hamiltonian \cite{Pr6971}.
 Using the STA method allows us to significantly shorten the evolution time as compared to the adiabatic protocol.
-Thus, we can restrain the effect of dissipation and significantly improve the fidelity of a given state.
-Moreover, the parametric drive can be smoothly turned off in our STA protocol, because the amplitudes of the parametric drive are continuously turnable.
-Additionally, the discussed model is generic, so our proposal can be realized in a wide range of physical systems, in particular, cavity and circuit quantum electrodynamics (QED) systems.
+Thus, we can suppress the effect of dissipation and significantly improve the fidelity of a given state.
+The parametric drive can be smoothly turned off in our STA protocol, because the amplitudes of the parametric drive are continuously turnable. {Additionally, the discussed model is generic, so our proposal can be realized in many physical systems, in particular, circuit quantum electrodynamics (QED) systems \cite{Prl120093601,Prl120093602,Nc711338} or ion traps \cite{Sci3641163,arXiv200914342}.}